R. J. Hopper

 Robert John Hopper, FSA (1910 – 3 July 1987) was an archaeologist and historian of Ancient Greece.
 He was Professor of Ancient History at the University of Sheffield.
 He was Dean of the university's Faculty of Arts from 1967 to 1970.

 Early life

 Hopper was born on 13 August 1910.
-He studied classics at the University College of Swansea.
+He was educated at Mount Radford School in Exeter and read classics at the University College of Swansea.
 He was then awarded a scholarship, the Rhonda studentship, to study at Gonville and Caius College, Cambridge.
 There, he completed the diploma in classical archaeology and a Doctor of Philosophy (PhD) degree in classics.

 Academic career

 Hopper was the Senior Lecturer in charge of the Department of Ancient History at the University of Sheffield in Sheffield, England from 1947 to 1956.
 From 1967 to 1970, he was Dean of the Faculty of Arts at Sheffield and, by 1976, was a Professor Emeritus.